-The Club was founded in 1951 when the Community Association was housed in buildings adjacent to the large roundabout at Rosehill.
-Up to the early 1930s a large private dwelling (Rosehill House) with a stable block is listed on this site, but by 1934 a hall had been added and it was known as the Sutton Trades and Labour Club.
+Rosehill.
+Up to the early 1930’s a large private dwelling (Rosehill House) with a stable block is listed on this site, but by 1934 a hall had been added and it was known as the Sutton Trade and Labour Club.
 It is not known when the Community Association was formed but during the Second World War it was used for many purposes.
-One of these was as a fire station when two corrugated sheds were erected to accommodate the engines.
+One of these was as a fire station when two buildings were erected to accommodate the engines.
 My first memories do not include the stable block, but the old house, the hall and rusting sheds are quite clear.
 The Club started in one of the larger rooms in the house (one table) and then graduated to the hall on one night a week (1954) before taking over two nights (1956).
 The hall provided a four table venue.

-One of the founder members of the Club was Derek Wedge who is still our Secretary as well as being the General Organiser of the Community Association.
+One of the founder members of the Club was Derek Wedge who is still a member of the committee and served us faithfully as Club Secretary for many years.
+Derek is also General Organiser of the Community Association.
 We started with one team in the Sutton and District League and increased the numbers as the Club expanded.
-In those early days the local leagues were the focal points for table tennis throughout the Country and the first step on the ladder after your Club was to represent your League, then your County and then your Country.
+In those early days, the local leagues were the focal points for Table Tennis throughout the country and the first step on the ladder after your Club was to represent your League, then your County and then your Country.

 In 1982 the Club became the first sports organisation in the Borough to host all the Twin Towns in one tournament.
-This took place at the Westcroft Leisure Centre with a reception in a local hall.
+This took place at the Westcroft Leisure Centre with a reception at a local hall.
 The Twin Towns taking part were Gagny (France), Apeldoorn (Holland), Minden (Germany), Gladsaxe (Denmark) and BSG BfA Berlin (Germany).
 The visitors were accommodated by Club members and it was an outstanding success.
-We visited both Gagny and Apeldaorn in following years.
+We visited both Gagny and Apeldoorn in the following years.

-On behalf of the Club I bid you a warm welcome and trust you will enjoy your membership to the full.
-Please remember the old saying “you only get out what you put in”.
+I trust that the above gives you enough information on our origins and on behalf of the Club, bid you a warm welcome and trust you will enjoy your membership to the full.
+Please remember the old saying “you only get out what you put in”